Google Analytics

 Kozak Miniatures British 8th Army - Part II

 In terms of the actual figures, I find them just OK.
 As I've pointed out with other Kozak figures, I find the posing of these guys a bit too stiff.
-I would prefer to see more bending of the knees, hunching of the back, ducking to avoid flying debris, or running faster to find cover.
+I would prefer to see more bending of the knees, hunching of the back, ducking to avoid projectiles and flying debris, or running faster to find cover.
 These guys lack a sense of urgency, even the ones who are 'running'.
 Out of the first two pics, I think the Bickers machine gunner is probably my favorite.
 Perhaps because he is the one who requires the least intensity to appear to be doing his job well.
 I do have to say that the variety of weapons is welcome.
 Having said that, it would have been nice to issue a weapon to the grenade man on the left, perhaps slung across his back?
 Else he's going to need a lot more grenades!

 Kozak Miniatures British 8th Army - Part III